cjripple/DH110-SEM1F/assignment03/README.md

 The current solution is by filing a complaint by walking into the office or mailing a form instead of using the website.
 There aren't many other options, but a user can find this project by a quick Google search.

+#### What are the limitations that possibly would be improved with (digital) technology?

+This can make resources easily available for people who are not near the New York Commission on Judicial Conduct office.
+It also allows users to file and submit a complaint faster and easier.
+Digital technology also allows someone to consult the office easier.

+## Target Users

+#### What are the characteristics of users?